ollav12/LeagueTracker/README.md

 ## Database access

-You can acces postgres using pgAdmin on http://localhost:5050/
+You can acces postgres using pgAdmin on http://localhost:5050/ with username and password defined in `application.yml`